cybercongress/go-cyber/docs/cyberd.md

 - web3 protocol for computing answers and knowledge exchange

 CYB:
-- ticker. transferable token expressing will to become smarter
+- ticker. transferable token expressing a will to become smarter

 CYBER:
 - ticker. non-transferable token measuring intelligence

 CBD:
-- ticker. erc-20 proto token representing substance from which CYB emerge
+- ticker.
+ERC-20 proto token representing substance from which CYB emerge

 cyberlink:
-- link type. express connection from one link to another as link-x.link-y
+- link type. expressing connection from one link to another as link-x.link-y

 ```